Walter George Peterson Jr. was born in Panama on November 23,1941 to Walter George Sr. and Dorothy Irma (Eder) Peterson.

 Walter adored his stepchildren Janet Elizabeth and James Lee, adopting Janet as his first and only daughter when she was very young.
 Walter doted on his little girl and they shared a special bond that a father has with his daughter.

 Walter loved his family and was a wonderful father, grandfather, great grandfather, and husband.
 He was affectionately known as “Pete” by his close friends and was a gentle giant of a man who was loving, easy-going, hard working, and deeply committed to his family and those he cared about.
-While he was dedicated and provided a lifetime of service to the Telephone Company, he was passionate about dogs.
+While he was dedicated and provided a lifetime of service to the Telephone Company, his true passion was his dog.
 He had several over the years and especially loved Labrador Retrievers.
-After he retired, his favorite activities included playing with his dogs, giving them treats, just sitting with them, or going to the dog park to watch them play.
+After he retired, his favorite activities included playing with his dogs, fixing them gourmet meals, giving them treats, just sitting with them, or going to the dog park to watch them play.
 He also enjoyed visiting with his neighbor and good friend, Efton Holben.